dreops/crudquiz/README.md

 ### **Testing**

-As per the project brief one can run pytest to run tests on my code.
+As per the project brief should be able to run pytest to run tests on my code.

 ### **Deployment**